Improving Intrinsic Exploration with Language Abstractions: Results

 \section{Results}

-Figure~\ref{fig:main_results} shows training curves with AMIGo, NovelD, language variants, and the extrinsic reward-only IMPALA baseline.
-Following \citet{agarwal2021deep}, we summarize these results with the interquartile mean (IQM) of all methods in Figure~\ref{fig:iqm}, with bootstrapped 95\% confidence intervals constructed from 5k samples per model/env combination.\footnote{Appendix~\ref{app:more_plots} also plots probabilities of improvement and area under the curve (AUC) for each model, with similar conclusions.}\footnote{See Appendix~\ref{app:ablations} for ablation studies of L-AMIGo's grounding network and the components of L-NovelD.} We come to the following conclusions:
+Figure~\ref{fig:main_results} shows training curves with AMIGo, NovelD, language variants, and the IMPALA and naive message reward baselines.
+Following \citet{agarwal2021deep}, we summarize these results with the interquartile mean (IQM) of all methods in Figure~\ref{fig:iqm}, with bootstrapped 95\% confidence intervals constructed from 5k samples per model/env combination.\footnote{See Appendix~\ref{app:more_plots} for full numeric tables and area under the curve (AUC)/probability of improvement plots.}\footnote{See Appendix~\ref{app:ablations} for ablation studies of L-AMIGo's grounding network and the components of L-NovelD.} We come to the following conclusions:

-\emph{Linguistic exploration outperforms non-linguistic exploration.} Both algorithms, L-AMIGo and L-NovelD, outperform their nonlinguistic counterparts.
-Despite variance in runs and across environments, averaged across all environments (\textbf{Overall}) we see a statistically significant improvement of L-AMIGo over AMIGo (.26 absolute, 45\% relative improvement) and of L-NovelD over NovelD (.35 absolute, 85\% relative improvement).
-In some cases, the training curves in Figure~\ref{fig:main_results} show that L-AMIGo and L-NovelD reach the same asymptotic performance as their non-linguistic versions, but with fewer samples or more stability (e.g.\ KeyCorridorS3R3 L-AMIGo, Quest-Easy L-NovelD).
-The AUC plots in Appendix~\ref{app:auc} show these differences more clearly.
+\textbf{Linguistic exploration outperforms non-linguistic exploration.} Both algorithms, L-AMIGo and L-NovelD, outperform their nonlinguistic counterparts.
+Despite variance in runs and across environments, averaged across all environments (\textbf{Overall}) we see a statistically significant improvement of L-AMIGo over AMIGo (.27 absolute, 47\% relative) and of L-NovelD over NovelD (.35 absolute, 85\% relative).
+In some tasks, Figure~\ref{fig:main_results} shows that L-AMIGo and L-NovelD reach the same asymptotic performance as their non-linguistic versions, but with better sample efficiency and stability (e.g.\ KeyCorridorS3R3 L-AMIGo, Quest-Easy L-NovelD; see Appendix~\ref{app:auc} AUC plots).
+Lastly, the failure of the naive message reward shows that indiscriminate reward shaping fails in tasks with sufficiently diverse language; instead, some notion of novelty or difficulty is needed to make progress.

-\emph{Linguistic exploration excels in larger environments.} Our tasks include sequences of environments with the same underlying dynamics, but larger state spaces and thus more challenging exploration problems.
-In general, larger environments result in bigger improvements of linguistic exploration over non-linguistic exploration.
-For example, there is no difference in asymptotic performance for language/non-language variants on KeyCorridorS3R3, yet the gaps grow as the environment size grows to KeyCorridorS5R3, especially in L-NovelD.
+\textbf{Linguistic exploration excels in larger environments.} Our tasks include sequences of environments with the same underlying dynamics, but larger state spaces and thus more challenging exploration problems.
+In general, larger environments result in bigger improvements of linguistic over non-linguistic exploration, since the space of messages remains relatively constant even as the state space grows.
+For example, there is no difference in ultimate performance for language/non-language variants on KeyCorridorS3R3, yet the gaps grow as the environment size grows to KeyCorridorS5R3, especially in L-NovelD.
 A similar trend can be seen in the WoD tasks, where AMIGo actually outperforms L-AMIGo in WoD-Medium, but in WoD-Hard is unable to learn at all.